LeviVenter/Vim-Configuration/README.md

 # Vim-Configuration

-Run the setup.sh to create required directories, use "chmod +x setup.sh" to fix permission issues.
+Run setup.sh from home directory to create required subdirectories, incase of persmission issues use "chmod +x setup.sh.